Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Spring Boot 4 · Kotlin Four-Layer Design

 @Valid @ModelAttribute request: FindProductRequest,

-@PageableDefault(page = 0, size = 20) pageable: Pageable
+@PageableDefault(page = 0, size = 20) pageable: Pageable,

 ): CommonResponse<Page<FindProductResponse>> {